cal-itp/data-infra/airflow/dags/transform_warehouse/README.md

 This DAG has some special considerations:

+- The schedule interval is 14:00 UTC Mondays to Saturdays.
+Mondays will be actually running the data interval for the previous Saturday-Sunday.

+- This DAG should not run on Sundays because of the other DAG `transform_warehouse_full_refresh_sunday`.

 - If a task fails, look carefully before assuming that clearing the task will help.
 If the failure was caused by a `DbtModelError`, there is an issue with the SQL or data in an individual model and clearing the task will not help until that issue is fixed.

 - While this DAG does not have any formal dependencies on other DAGs, the data transformations within the dbt project do depend on successful upstream data capture and parsing.